Here are some of the questions applicants ask most often about our general surgery residency at Marshall University.

-Answer: The institution requires that all PGY 1 residents successfully pass part III of the USMLE exam by March of the PGY 1 year.
+Answer: The institution requires that all PGY-1 residents successfully pass either Step III of the USMLE exam or Level 3 of the NBOME COMLEX exam by March of the PGY-1 year.

 Answer: Although possession of the ECFMG certificate at the time of application is highly desirable, it is not necessary.
 You must, however, have your ECFMG certification prior to starting your residency if offered a contract.

-Answer: We offer many benefits, starting with three (3) paid weeks of vacation.
-We offer various types of insurance which include life insurance, health insurance, dental insurance, and vision insurance.
+We offer many benefits, starting with three (3) paid weeks of vacation.
+We offer various types of insurance which include life, health, dental, and vision.
 Visit our Salary & Benefits page for more information.

-We provide a gym membership to the Marshall Recreation Center (Rec Center), which hosts a variety of state of the art equipment, an indoor pool and so much more!
+We provide a gym membership and parking permit for the Marshall Recreation Center (Rec Center), which hosts a variety of state of the art equipment, an indoor pool, and much more!
+During rural rotations, Rural Surgery residents are provided with a membership to the Chief Logan Lodge gym.

 Answer: Applicants must first meet the ACGME medical education school eligibility requirements.
 Once accepted into the program, trainees with satisfactory performance, and upon successful completion of the program are eligible for certification by the American Board of Surgery.

-Answer: Because we are a smaller program, our residents get into the OR much more frequently.
-We encourage all our residents to scrub in and participate in surgeries including PGY-1’s.
-Recently, PGY5’s graduated with an average of 1,240 major cases during their training.
+Answer: The smaller size of our program gives residents more frequent opportunities to get into the OR.
+We encourage all our residents to scrub in and participate in surgeries, even PGY-1 Interns.
+Recently, residents in our sister General Surgery program graduated with an excess of 1,000 major cases completed across their five years of training.

 Answer: Annually, Marshall residents complete a quality improvement/patient safety project and compete in the Annual Quality and Safety Summit.
 This project is a collaborative effort between you and your peers.